Haggis (programming language): Structured types

-Arrays are included at National 5 level, Records at Higher, and Objects at Advanced Higher.
+Arrays are included at National 5 level, records at Higher, and objects at Advanced Higher.

 Line numbers

-In some examples in examination papers line numbers are used to allow easy reference; this is not a part of the language however.
+In some examples in examination papers, line numbers are used to allow easy reference; this is not a part of the language, however.

 Indentation

-Code within other structures should be indented so it can be properly identified by the compiler and to make it easier to read for the developer and for anyone else of who may be reading the code.
+Code within other structures should be indented so it can be properly identified by the compiler and to make it easier to read for the developer and for anyone else who may be reading the code.
 Once again, this is not a part of the language definition.

 Comments

-Comments can be made using the “#” character for every line of commented text, this can appear either at the beginning of a new line or after a piece of code.
+Comments can be made using the “#” character for every line of commented text; this can appear either at the beginning of a new line or after a piece of code.

-Large blocks of text can be specified using the “<(COMMENT TEXT>” format, this is primarily implemented for educational use to provide larger context for students.
+Large blocks of text can be specified using the “<(COMMENT TEXT>” format; this is primarily implemented for educational use to provide larger context for students.

 Variable names

 Variable names should be written in lowercase or, if the name is complex, in lower camelCase.
-Camelcase is when a name is concatenated together to form one long word, however the first letter of each word (apart from the first) is capitalised.
+Camelcase is when a name is concatenated together to form one long word; however, the first letter of each word (apart from the first) is capitalized.

 For example, variables could be called: